Filtering in tractography using autoencoders (FINTA): Experimental

-The ratio of ``implausible'' streamlines over the resulting tractograms was in-line with the findings in previous studies: $79\%$ for the ``Fiber Cup'' dataset (similar to the figures reported by \citet{Cote:MIA:2013} for probabilistic methods); $46\%$ for the ISMRM 2015 Tractography Challenge dataset (see the valid connection ratios across submissions reported in \citet{Maier-Hein:NatureComm:2017}); and $89\%$ on average (standard deviation: $2\%$) for the callosal BIL\&GIN dataset.
-All streamlines were resampled to contain an equal number of points ($256$) and their endpoints were aligned for each dataset.
+The ratio of implausible streamlines over the resulting tractograms was in-line with the findings in previous studies: $79\%$ for the ``Fiber Cup'' dataset (similar to the figures reported by \citet{Cote:MIA:2013} for probabilistic methods); $46\%$ for the ISMRM 2015 Tractography Challenge dataset (see the valid connection ratios across submissions reported in \citet{Maier-Hein:NatureComm:2017}); and $89\%$ on average (standard deviation: $2\%$) for the callosal BIL\&GIN dataset.
+All streamlines were resampled to contain an equal number of points ($256$) and their head-to-tail orientations rearranged to make the head vertices closest with respect to the origin for each dataset.
 The obtained streamlines were split randomly into training/validation and test sets using an $80\%/20\%$ ratio.
-The proposed convolutional autoencoder was trained in an unsupervised manner using the training split of both the ``plausible'' and ``implausible'' streamlines issued by the probabilistic tracking methods.
+The proposed convolutional autoencoder was trained in an unsupervised manner using the training split of both the plausible and implausible streamlines issued by the probabilistic tracking methods.
+A separate training was performed for each dataset.
 The filtering threshold was set by finding the optimal point in the receiver operating characteristic (ROC) curves evenly rewarding true positives and penalizing false positives.